scloud19/SECipedia/Node/http.md

 					 In the example above, this works because 'hello world' only contains single byte chacters.

 					 If the body contains higher coded characters, utilize Buffer.byteLength()

+		http.IncomingMessage
+			Is created by http.Server or http.ClientRequest and passed as the first argument to the 'request' and 'response' event (respectively).

+			Events
+				close
+					The underlying connection was closed.

+					Just like the 'end' event, 'close' only occurs only once per response

+			Can be used to access response status, headers, and data

+			Is a Readable Stream

+			message.headers
+				The req/resp headers object

+			message.httpVersion

+			message.method
+				Only valid for requests from http.Server

+				Read only STRING

+				Ex: 'GET'

+			message.setTimeout(msecs, callback)
+				calls message.connection.setTimeout(msecs, callback)

+			message.statusCode
+				Only valid for the response obtained from http.ClientRequest

+				Ex: 404

+			message.statusMessage
+				Only valid for the response obtained from http.ClientRequest

+				EX: 'OK', "Internal Server Error"

+			message.socket
+				net.Socket OBJ associated with the connection

+				For HTTPS, to get the client's auth details request.socket.getPeerCertificate()

+			message.trailers
+				OBJ

+				Only populated at the 'end' event

+			message.url
+				Only valid for request obtained from http.Server

+				Contains the URL that is present in the actual HTTP request:

+				EX:
+				GET /status?name=ryan HTTP/1.1\r\n
+				Accept: text/plain\r\n
+				\r\n

+				// Then request.url will be:
+				'/status?name=ryan'

+http.createServer([requestListener])
+	returns an instance of http.Server

+	requestListener
+		Added to the 'request' event

+http.get(options[, callback])
+	Convenience method for http.request()
+		Sets the method to GET
+		Calls req.end() automatically

+	EX:
+	http.get("http://www.google.com/index.html", function(res) {
+	  console.log("Got response: " + res.statusCode);
+	}).on('error', function(e) {
+	  console.log("Got error: " + e.message);
+	});